jewarner57/ImageEditor-React/README.md

 ## TODO
-* Clicking a canvas object should select it and display actions menu on the right of the canvas
+* Clicking a canvas object should display actions menu on the right of the canvas
   * delete, move to front, send to back, etc.
+  * Should have button to bring up settings modal for text objects (font size, text value)
 * Add crop image feature
 * Add react router
 * Create landing page
-* Allow canvas objects to be selected when clicked on

 # Project Name and Logo